lorenzo-stacchio/lorenzo-stacchio.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD student in Computer Science
+    - course: Ph.D. in Computer Science
       institution: University of Bologna
       year: 2020 - (2024)
-    - course: MEng in Computer Science
+    - course: MD in Computer Science
       institution: University of Bologna
       year: 2018 - 2020
     - course: BSc in Computer Science